Menu

 We are Thankful for You!

 During this season of gratitude, we wanted to take a moment to thank you for your support and dedication to the North and South Rivers Watershed Association.
-People like you help us keep our environment healthy for today, and future generations, beginning with the rivers that flow through our neighborhoods and the land that surrounds them.
+People like you help us keep our environment healthy for today, and future generations, beginning with the waters that flow through our neighborhoods and the land that surrounds them.
 The NSRWA relies on the generosity of our community to support and sustain our important ecological work.
 Our research team, supported by hundreds of citizen science volunteers, monitor our waterways, count wildlife to ensure habitat sustainability, and document the conditions of culverts and dams, which enables us to advocate within town governments to ensure funds are allocated towards restoration and repair.

 Did you enjoy a nice post-meal nap yesterday?
 Most people have heard the theory that turkey contains the amino acid tryptophan which can lead to that sleepy feeling.
 More recent research shows that things are more complicated than that and tryptophan isn’t the primary culprit of your grogginess.
 But did you know that tryptophan has unique properties that scientists are using as a water quality indicator?